nickgeoca/elata-eeg/README2.md

     2) Pull SD card.
 Set WiFi and SSH
     3) Touch screen?
 Will that work out of the box?
   - Configure Chrome/Firefox to detect local network
-- Expectations:
+- Managing Expectations
   - Putting on the leads is tricky.
-There is goo and typically lab assistants do this part.
+There is goo and typically lab staff put it on the subject
-  - Installing cables (SPI, power, etc) is tricky
+  - One time install of the cables (SPI, power, etc) is tricky.
+Probably takes a weekend to get the EEG setup.
-  - What can EEG do so far?
-After they click record, how do they know their sleep quality?
+  - Our data analysis is still limited.
+After you record with the EEG, how do you know your sleep quality?
-  - Prototype grade- Hdmi cable in 3-d printed case, etc
+  - The EEG is prototype grade (Hdmi cable in 3-d printed case, battery hanging out of it, etc)
+  -

 ### TODO Code